Online Safety

 • They discover tools after the fact.
 Surprise monitoring undermines trust even if the intentions were protective.

 • "Reading my phone" Kids worry what parents will discover (and use against them) if parents are just plain reading their conversations.
-Wonder why kids love Snap??
+I wonder why kids love Snap??

 In contrast, the same teens described monitoring as acceptable when: